-Disadvantage Factor % of Regional Concentration
+Disadvantage Factor % of Regional Population Concentration Threshold

-П Population Threshold

-1. Minority Population 54% 70%
+1. Minority Population 58% 70%

-2. Low Income (<200% of Poverty) Population 23% 30%
+2. Low Income (<200% of Poverty) Population 25% 30%

 3. Limited English Proficiency Population 9% 20%

-4. Zero-Vehicle Households 9% 10%
+4. Zero-Vehicle Households 10% 10%

-5. Seniors Aged 75 and Over 6% 10%
+5. Seniors 75 Years and Over 6% 10%

-6. Population with a Disability 18% 25%
+6. People with Disability 9% 25%

 7. Single-Parent Families 14% 20%

-8. Rent-Burdened Households 10% 15%
+8. Severely Rent-Burdened Households 11% 15%

-Based on this definition, roughly 20% of the region's population is located in Communities of Concern.
+Based on this definition, 22% of the region's population is located in Communities of Concern.
 MTC's Communities of Concern definition of Disadvantaged Communities meets the State's legislative intent, and has already been in use in the MTC region for planning and programming purposes.

-Additional discussion of the Communities of Concern definition and methodology are included in the Plan Bay Area Equity Analysis Report and associated Appendix, available online at: http://onebayarea.org/pdf/final_supplemental_reports/FINAL_PBA_Equity_Analysis_Report.pdf and http://onebayarea.org/pdf/final supplemental reports/FINAL PBA Equity Analysis Report-Appendices.pdf.
-Further, applicants can find an online map showing precise locations of Communities of Concern at: http://geocommons.com/maps/118675.
+Additional discussion of the Communities of Concern definition and methodology are included in the Plan Bay Area Equity Analysis Report and associated Appendix, available online at: http://onebayarea.org/pdf/final supplemental reports/FINAL PBA Equity Analysis Report.
+Appendices.pdf.
+Information regarding the 2016 update is available online at: